Haze from Indonesian fires now affecting Philippines

 MANILA, Philippines (AP) — Haze blown by monsoon winds from fires in Indonesia has begun affecting some areas of the Philippines and raised concerns about aviation safety and possible health risks, an official said Friday.

 Landrico Dalida Jr., the deputy administrator of the Philippine Atmospheric, Geophysical and Astronomical Services Administration, said light to moderate haze was covering the southern city of Zamboanga, the central cities of Cebu and Dumaguete and the western province of Palawan.
-Authorities were verifying other areas that may also have been affected, he said.
+Authorities were verifying other areas that might also be affected, he said.

 "It's visible, meaning there are particles that are really coming from those areas in Indonesia and they reach us," Dalida said.

-Note: This story has been corrected to show that 249 people have been arrested instead of 349.